Suicide attack: Homicide bombing

+Background

+Initially, these attacks primarily targeted military, police, and public officials.
+This approach continued with groups like Al-Qaeda, which combined mass civilian targets with political leadership.
+While only a few suicide attacks occurred between 1945 and 1980, between 1981 and September 2015 a total of 4,814 suicide attacks were carried out in over 40 countries, resulting in over 45,000 deaths.
+The global frequency of these attacks increased from an average of three per year in the 1980s to roughly one per month in the 1990s, almost one per week from 2001 to 2003, and roughly one per day from 2003 to 2015.
+In 2019, there were 149 suicide bombings in 24 countries, carried out by 236 individuals.
+These attacks resulted in 1,850 deaths and 3,660 injuries.

 Related actions

 Suicide protests

+Suicide is sometimes used as an extreme act of protest, without intent to cause tangible damage to the opponent.

 Romas Kalanta was a 19-year-old Lithuanian student who self-immolated in 1972 to protest against the Soviet regime in Lithuania, sparking the 1972 unrest in Lithuania; another 13 people self-immolated in that same year.

 Hunger strikes are another use of self harm, and actual or potential suicide, that is used by some militant groups.

 Self-sacrifice to prevent other casualties

 During the 2006 Lebanon War, IDF Major Roi Klein and his unit took part in the Battle of Bint Jbeil.
 During a Hezbollah ambush, a hand grenade was thrown over the wall that was between Hezbollah militants and Klein and his unit.
 Klein jumped on the live grenade and muffled the explosion with his body.
 The soldiers reported that Klein recited the Jewish prayer, Shema Yisrael, as he jumped on the grenade.
-After the grenade exploded and critically wounded him, he reported his own death, yelling "Klein's dead, Klein's dead" over the radio.
-In the following minutes, as he lay dying, he ordered soldiers who came to administer first aid and evacuate him to focus on Lieutenant Amichai Merhavia, another soldier who had been hit (and later died also) instead.
 He then handed over his encoded radio to another officer, who took command of the force, and died.
 According to The Telegraph he yelled "Long live Israel", although this was probably a misinterpretation of "Shema Yisrael" (שמע ישראל).